 Incident DetailsCause of Death:

-Deputy Terry Baker was shot and killed after responding to a robbery-in-progress call at the Bargain Barrel Clothing Store.
-Deputy Baker was off duty and not in uniform while working a security job when he answered the call while eating at a nearby restaurant.
+Deputy Sheriff Terry Baker was shot and killed after responding to a robbery-in-progress call at the Bargain Barrel Clothing Store.
+He was off duty and not in uniform while working a security job when he answered the call while eating at a nearby restaurant.

 When he walked into the store, a buzzer announced his entry and he approached the rear of the store where two employees and five customers were being held.
 One of two male suspects confronted Deputy Baker and shot him twice before standing over him to shoot him in the chest.